c-staton/livestream-search/README.md

 # Livestream Search

-An application used to search for livestreams from both Twitch and YouTube, built with React, JavaScript, and CSS.
+An application used to search for livestreams from both Twitch and YouTube, built with React, Redux, JavaScript, and CSS.

 ## Live link: